 The main goal of ehealth and in this case, tele-audiology, is to improve access to care, especially for patients in remote areas or for patients who are unable to come to you.
-To succeed at this, one needs to get the right equipment that will enable you to provide these services to those in need.
+Successful implementation of remote audiology relies on the careful selection of your equipment.

-Before we get into the specific equipment requirements, I think it is fitting that we discuss the different delivery methods of tele-audiology as these will directly impact on technology needs.
+Before we get into the specific equipment requirements, I think it is fitting that we discuss the different delivery methods of telemedicine as these will directly impact on technology needs.

 A trained technician or healthcare worker conduct the audiometry assessments - the test results are later forwarded to an audiologist for interpretation.
 This is generally the famous choice when the remote areas were the services are provided have poor internet connection.
 Therefore, the technician sends the test results once they have access to the internet.